abuseofnotation/the-case/chapter1.md

 'Hello my friend,' she said to her, instantly disposing of the formal manner with whivh he usually conversed with his colleagues.
 'I think he might have a problem.'

-She turned her head away from her screen and towards him, looked at him for a few seconds and then turned again to the screen.
+She turned her head away from her screen and towards him, looked at him for a moment and then turned again to the screen.

 'We do.' she said.
 'We have had it since last week, when stuff started happening...'